 NAC, is favourably located in one of the main streets of Limassol’s historic city centre, across the road from Katholiki, the Limassol metropolitan church, and offers easy access to large numbers of people.
 It is located near to public parking spaces and the public transport routes and is easily accessible from other cities, as Ellados st is directly linked to the regional Limassol highway.

 The area is inhabited by a mixed population comprising by all the economic, cultural, social, and age groups residing in Cyprus.

 In its vicinity, there is a number of workshops, including a framers, glass workshops, metal workers, carpenters, electrical stores and shops offering IT support whose services can be used for exhibitions .
-In walking distance, are the main premises of the Cyprus University of Technology, including the Pefkios Georgiadis Auditorium and the University Library, the Limassol Municipal Arts Centre, the Rialto Theatre, Dance House Lemesos, the Medieval Castle district, where the Centre of Performing Arts MITOS is located, and a variety of grocery stores, restaurants, cafes, bars and clubs.
+In walking distance, are the main premises of the Cyprus University of Technology, including the Pefkios Georgiadis Auditorium, the Tassos Papadopoulos building, the University Library, the Limassol Municipal Arts Centre, the Rialto Theatre, Dance House Lemesos, the Medieval Castle district, where the Centre of Performing Arts MITOS is located, and a variety of grocery stores, restaurants, cafes, bars and clubs.